xw-hu/SINet/README.md

 ***

-# To be publicly on the publication of this paper.
+# To be public on the publication of this paper.
-# The dataset of LSVH will also be publicly.
+# The dataset of LSVH will also be publicly available.